-The Blast, the Tribune's subscription-only daily newsletter for political insiders.
+is the primary political correspondent for The Texas Tribune.
 Patrick logged countless miles on the 2016 campaign trail, covering the many Texas angles of the momentous presidential race.
 He previously worked for the Houston Chronicle's Austin bureau.
 He graduated in 2014 from Northwestern University's Medill School of Journalism.
-He originally is from Fort Wayne, Indiana.
+He is originally from Fort Wayne, Indiana.

 Texas' top elected officials on Monday offered an absolute defense of free speech in the wake of a Garland shooting that left two gunmen dead outside a contest featuring cartoons of the Prophet Muhammad.
 Full Story

 A bill to let Texans register to vote online is dead, its sponsor said Saturday, five days after a small but vocal group of Harris County officials voiced their opposition to it during a committee hearing.
 Full Story